dennisinteractive/drupal_console_commands/README.md

   Runs Grunt

 - drupal **site:settings** *site-name*
-    - Runs site:settings:db
+    - Runs `site:settings:db`
-    - Runs site:settings:memcache
+    - Runs `site:settings:memcache`
-	- Creates *settings.local.php* in the *web/sites/[site name]* folder.
-Thi file is auto-generated and should not be committed.
+	- Creates *settings.local.php* in the *web/sites/[site name]* directory.
+This file is auto-generated and should not be committed.
 	If you have a file named `web/sites/example.settings.local.php` on the site's folder, it will be used as a template for settings.local.php.
-	- Creates *sweb/sites/settings.[env].php* in the *web/sites/[site name]* folder.
+	- Creates *web/sites/[site name]/settings.[env].php*.
 These files are auto-generated and should not be committed.
-	Depending on your environment (--env option), it will copy the respective file into *web/sites/[site name]*. i.e. settings.dev.php
+	Depending on your environment (--env option), it will copy the respective file into *web/sites/[site name]*. i.e. default.settings.dev.php -> settings.dev.php
+	It is recommended to add settings.*.php to .gitignore.

 - drupal **site:settings:db** *site-name*
 	Creates *settings.db.php* in the *web/sites/default* folder.
 This file contains DB credentials and should not be committed.